Part Studio Best Practices

 Feature Tree Organization

-Every part studio feature tree should start with a derive command, pulling down the relevant master sketches.
+Every part studio feature tree should start with a derive command, pulling down the relevant main layout sketches.
 This is what you will build on.

 Sort and name the features, parts, and tabs and use folders to make your CAD more understandable for other people working on the robot.
 One of the biggest benefits of Onshape is its collaborative capability, but unnamed and unsorted documents eliminate that point entirely.
 Sorting and naming in real time can also make it easier to go back and change things (which you will inevitably need to do).
 Some teams even use a part naming system to assist with organizing manufacturing and assembly.